 Oregon State’s own entrepreneurial incubator, this innovative live-in academic program provides opportunities for students from all disciplines who are developing or nurturing their own businesses.
 A College of Business faculty member and visiting professionals live in Weatherford Hall alongside students, teaching and assisting in the student businesses.
 In addition to residential rooms, the renovated residence hall features a cyber café, business incubator spaces, a library, seminar rooms, and apartments for visiting faculty and business leaders.
 The Weatherford experience complements the other formal and informal entrepreneurial opportunities in the business and engineering colleges.

-Oregon State offers a resource-rich environment that encourages you to take advantage of opportunities like the University Honors College, International Degree, National Student Exchange and Study Abroad programs.
+Oregon State offers a resource-rich environment that encourages you to take advantage of opportunities like the Honors College, National Student Exchange and Study Abroad programs.
 Because many businesses cross national borders, international experience can be especially valuable.
 The College of Business sponsors exchange programs for its majors in Australia, Austria, Czech Republic, Denmark, Germany, Hong Kong, Norway, Sweden and Thailand.
 Students with business-related majors can also participate in university-sponsored international study programs in some 20 other countries.
 Oregon State's Austin Family Business Program is one of the top five family business programs in the United States.
 Students can take advantage of this in-house expertise by enrolling in a family business course and participating in community seminars.

 Student involvement is an important part of an Oregon State education.
 In addition to clubs and organizations that can help you get leadership experience, there are business-oriented groups targeted toward many